What could be better decor for the cottage or your front porch at the holidays than a full sized rustic driftwood Christmas tree?

 - a good collection of thicker pieces of driftwood in various lengths.
 Ours ranged from 4 inches to 4 feet.

-- a rod of some sort for the center of the tree.
+- a long rod for the center of the tree.
 We had thin yellow metal rods from an old chimney sweeping kit.
-You could use anything that’s thick and sturdy enough to hold all that driftwood.
+You could use anything that’s thick and sturdy enough to hold all that driftwood – such as this rebar*, which would work really well.

 - a strong base to hold up your creation.
 We cut a small stump from a thick branch of a fallen Ash tree from a recent storm.